cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 "db/mysql" subdirectory.
 Follow the steps outlined in "db/mysql/petclinic_db_setup_mysql.txt" for explicit details.

-In you intend to use as local DataSrouce, the JDBC settings can be adapted in "src/jdbc.properties".
-To use a JTA DataSrouce, you need to set up corresponding DataSources in your Java EE container.
+In you intend to use a local DataSource, the JDBC settings can be adapted in "src/jdbc.properties".
+To use a JTA DataSource, you need to set up corresponding DataSources in your Java EE container.

 Notes on enabling Log4J:
  - Log4J is disabled by default, due to JBoss issues
- - Drop a log4j.jar into the deployed "WEB-INF/lib" directory
+ - Drop a copy of log4j.jar into the deployed "WEB-INF/lib" directory
  - Uncomment the Log4J listener in "WEB-INF/web.xml"

 --------------------------------------------------------------------------------